whykay-01/whykay-01/README.md

 - 🔭 I’m currently working on **my side projects involving fundamental ML techniques**

-- 🌱 I’m currently learning **about best devops culture and social coding**.
+- 🌱 I’m currently learning **about best devops practices and social coding**.

 - 📟 I'm currently working **as a Student Developer at NYU Shanghai IT center** where I am working on automizing routine tasks and improving operational efficiency of the IT department.